- The Toolbar

 This allows you to collaborate with your colleagues and add script-anchored feedback to your script.

 You can also @mention other users shared on your projects.

 This allows you to add images to your project and associate it directly with the text of your script.

 This allows you to begin breaking down your script by tagging elements such as props, wardrobe, VFX and more directly in your script text.

 This will let you tag your script with shots, and build a shotlist for your director and camera team to follow during your shoot.

 This sidebar lets you hear your story play out from any line at any time with fully customizable text-to-speech playback.
-It is currently only available in Film & TV scripts.

 The footer of your editor includes: